sbt/website/src/reference/90-Developers-Guide/09-Launcher/01-Launcher-Getting-Started.md

 Once all required code is downloaded, the class loaders are set up.
 The launcher creates a class loader for the requested version of Scala.
-It then creates a child class loader containing the jars for the requested 'app.components' and with the paths specified in `app.resources`.
+It then creates a child class loader containing the jars for the requested `app.components` and with the paths specified in `app.resources`.
 An application that does not use components will have all of its jars in this class loader.

 The main class for the application is then instantiated.
-It must be a public class with a public no-argument constructor and must conform to xsbti.AppMain.
+It must be a public class with a public no-argument constructor and must conform to `xsbti.AppMain`.
 The `run` method is invoked and execution passes to the application.
 The argument to the 'run' method provides configuration information and a callback to obtain a class loader for any version of Scala that can be obtained from a repository in [repositories].
 The